ivopetiz/algotrading/README.md

 Buy and sell options are commented and should only be used if you know what you are doing.

+If you are interested in using this bot and don't have an account on Binance Exchange yet, please help me, creating  an account through my referral code here: https://accounts.binance.com/en/register?ref=17181609

 ___

 <p align="center">USE THIS AT YOUR OWN RISK.</p>